tmpfs/mxl/README.md

 Prefix an argument with `:` to treat the argument as a profile pattern matching regular expression, matches are performed on the file name.

-Perform file name regular expression matching using a `:profile` reference:

 ```
 mxl :test
 ```